 Being Celiac I must eat gluten free.
 So far I have not found any good [gluten free] pasta except for the Barilla brand which I think tastes so much like real pasta it is hard to tell the difference.
 My question is if it is OK in sodium etc as well as the taste and how your panel likes it.

-Since I was diagnosed with Celiac disease over five years ago, we have tested a lot of gluten free pastas and there are good ones on the market.
+Since I was diagnosed with Celiac disease in 2011, we have tested a lot of gluten free pastas and there are good ones on the market.
 (I will admit that we have not tested the Barilla brand as we haven't seen it in our local stores - but we'll keep looking for it!)
 The most widely available gluten-free pasta, so far as we can tell, is Ancient Harvest.
 These are made with corn and quinoa flours and hold up well to cooking.

 I am not sure how these guys do it, since their pastas are made with brown rice, but somehow they make a great pasta.
 Every shape we have tested has been consistently good and I especially like their fusilli and their egg tagliatelle.
 I wouldn't even try to make lasagna using any other gluten-free pasta.